3. Creation of a Pleasant Working Environment

 [Learning]

 As a measure for supporting employees' independent-minded learning and autonomous career formation, we give incentives to employees who pass a qualification that leads to their career formation to support their motivation for "learning."
+The system was revised in May 2024: The scope of the qualification acquisition support program was expanded to 139 different qualifications and the upper limit of the support money was set at 10 million yen.

-● N Prep School Free Course ID Issuance Service
+●N Prep School Free Course ID Issuance Service

 We offer opportunities to study programming and web design as a policy to support employee learning.